dashingsoft/pyarmor/src/user-guide.md

 ```

 PyCFunction `__wraparmor__` will be added into builtins module when
 call **pyarmor_runtime**.
-It's allowed to be used in decorator
+It can be used in the decorator `wraparmor`
-`wraparmor` only.
-The due is to restore func_code before function
+only.
+The due is to restore func_code before function call, and
-call, and obfuscate func_code after function return.
+obfuscate func_code after function return.

 Add this decorator to any function which intend to be protect, for
 example,